rootCircle/cpast_mono/CLEX_LANGUAGE.md

 - `\1 => Back-reference`
 - `(?:.....){} => Specify the number of occurrences of the group`
 - `N|F[m, n] => Specifying min and max values of N or F (Skip one of the values means MIN and MAX respectively), check for the string if it is within the range or not`
-- `S[l,c] => Specifying the length(l) and character set of String i.e. Alphabets, Alphanumeric, Numeric, Uppercase, Lowercase, All.
+- `S[l,c] => Specifying the length(l) and character set of String i.e. Alphabets, Alphanumeric, Numeric, Uppercase, Lowercase, Newline, All.
 If c is not specified then defaults to ALphanumeric.`

 ## Rule
 - Capturing group can only have **single** **non-negative** **INTEGER** element.
 If not specified its min value is set to 0.